mbridak/wfd_py_logger/README.md

 I think the text input/editing could use some work.
 Would like to be able to arrow back and change something in the middle of the call as opposed to backspacing to the error and retyping the info.

 ## Caveats
-This is a simple logger ment for one person.
-It's not usable for clubs.
-It's ment for A guy/girl setting up for Winter Field Day in in their backyard wanting a simple logger.
+This is a simple logger ment for single op, it's not usable for clubs.
-It currently generates a rudimentary Cabrillo log.

 ## Commands:
 Commands start with a period character in the callsign field and are immediately followed by any information needed by the command.

 ```
 .H displays a short list of commands.